 Unfortunately, this type of employment assessment can be costly.
 This cost is the number one reason why many companies don’t use them, and you may have never heard of them.
-They are usually used for senior management positions, given the potential risk if one of these high level managers don’t work out.
+They are usually used for senior management positions, given the potential risk if one of these high-level managers doesn't work out.

 Of course, prices will vary by provider, the type of position you are assessing, and the complexity of the methodology the assessment firm uses.
 However, for senior-level executive hire, expect to pay anywhere from $8,000 to $20,000 per candidate.
 In-house centers and group assessments can save money, but it is still a big investment in time.

 Do They Work?
 And Are They Worth It?

-Yes, we believe they do.
+Yes, we believe they work.
 A well-designed, valid and reliable assessment center can usually predict potential success in a role and minimize the chances of making a bad hiring decision.
-We’ve talked to enough providers, peer practitioners, reviewed the research, and have worked in companies that use them to be convinced of this.
+We’ve talked to providers and peer practitioners, reviewed the research, and have worked in companies that use them, and we're convinced.